If Jesus Rose from the Dead, then (#16) the Tomb Would Have Been Empty (Evidence)

 This is why John, upon looking at all of this, “saw and believed”.

-And why, for our purposes, the presence of the grave clothes in the tomb and in their original shape is a huge piece of evidence.
+And this is why, for our purposes, the presence of the grave clothes in the tomb and in their original shape is a huge piece of evidence.
 The Jewish scholar, Simon Greenleaf, founder of the Harvard Law School, in attempting to disprove the resurrection, came to be a believer primarily because of the grave clothes.

 There are more indirect evidences, such as the appearance of Jesus (no small matter) and the radical change in His followers.
 But these are seven evidences that should be understood and wielded by the Christian in the defense of why we are a people of hope.
 Something we must not lose sight of in our current times.